garethweaver/public-site-astro/src/content/portfolio/gweaver.md

       width: 600
 next_page: /embedded-media-player
 meta:
-  title: Gareth Weaver - I built this with Gatsby and React
+  title: Gareth Weaver - I built this with AstroJs and React
-  description: I rebuilt my personal website in React using GatsbyJs and learnt
+  description: I rebuilt my personal website in React using AstroJs and learnt
     a lot along the way.
+Previously it was built in both GatsbyJs and AngularJs.
 ---
-I decided to rebuild my personal site in React using GatsbyJs.
-Originally the site was built in Angular and compiled with Middleman but I thought it was about time I updated the framework and learnt something new.
-I also made some minor design tweaks, you can find the repo <a href="https://github.com/garethweaver/public-site-react" target="_blank" rel="noopener noreferrer">on github</a>.</p>
+My portfolio is built with <a href="https://astro.build/" target="_blank" rel="noopener noreferrer">AstroJs</a>.
+I first put my portfolio site together in 2016 using Angular@1.3.0 and Middleman. since then I've rebuilt it with GatsbyJs in 2018 and again in 2023 with a design facelift.

+I'm a big fan of AstroJs' island architecture and the control one has over delayed hydration on the client.
+At the time of writing this no other framework is offering such great control over how much javascript is shipped to the client.

+You can find all the repositories here:

+* <a href="https://github.com/garethweaver/public-site-astro" target="_blank" rel="noopener noreferrer">AstroJs, React \[2023\]</a>
+* <a href="https://github.com/garethweaver/public-site-gatsby" target="_blank" rel="noopener noreferrer">GatsbyJs@2.0.0 - GatsbyJs@4.0.0 \[2018\]</a>
+* <a href="https://github.com/garethweaver/public-site-angular" target="_blank" rel="noopener noreferrer">Angular@1.3, Middleman \[2016\]</a>